freepn/freepn-gtk3-tray/README.rst

 basically just an icon with a menu.
 It loads in the indicator area or the system tray (whatever is available in your desktop environment).
 The icon's menu allows you to start and stop the daemon, as well as get daemon status and query the Ubuntu geoip location server.
-The tray icon appearence will update to show the current state of the network daemon.
+The tray icon appearance will update to show the current state of the network daemon.

 Functionally this app does (almost) nothing without having the above fpnd_